 Some policies sold through Ethos are issued by Banner Life Insurance Company, a Legal & General America company, as a carrier (not available in New York).

 A.M.
-Best developed its proprietary ratings system because strength and financial stability are very important when you’re selecting an insurance company for the long haul.
-You want to be sure the company you’re getting a policy from today will be around in 20 years if your family needs to collect on a claim.
+Best developed its proprietary ratings system because strength and financial stability are important when you’re selecting an insurance company for the long haul.
+You want to be sure the company you’re getting a policy from today will still be around in 20 years.

 While no one can see into the future, A.M.
 Best’s scale is the closest thing we have to a crystal ball.
 By looking at an insurer’s balance sheet, financial strength rating, long-term issuer credit rating and other data points, A.M.
 Best is able to give the best-educated guess in the industry about a particular company’s future claims-paying ability.